TradeTracker/docs/docs/tradesetuppage.md

 |Target|Price at which you intent to cover the position.|

 * **Open positions: **
-When the symbol of the market is filled in correctly, live P/L will be shown in the trade setup page as well as on top of the dashboard:
+When the symbol of the market is filled in correctly, live P/L will be shown in the trade setup page as well as on top of the dashboard.

+Screenshot of an open position card displayed on the dashboard.

 ![Open position](documentation-images/openpositioncard.PNG)